Woodcarving Opportunities

 SCVC Woodcarving Picnic in Los Gatos, CA, 2024

-From left to right: Roman, Jim, Gary, Rena, David, Alan, Carol, Bruce, David.
+From left to right: Roman, Jim, Gary, Rena, Maureen, David, Alan, Carol, Bruce, David.

 It was indeed a wonderful event.
 We would like to express our gratitude to all who participated and helped to promote wood carving to the public, as well as to all the visitors and friends who joined us.
 Additionally, we extend our thanks to Oak Meadow Park in Los Gatos for hosting us in such a beautiful and well-maintained park.
 We look forward to seeing you all there again next year!